API Key Authentication¶

 Step 2 - Apply the API Key Authentication security scheme¶

-A security scheme can be specified at a resource level or to the whole API by using the security
+A security scheme can be applied at a resource level or to the whole API by using the security

-section as applicable.
-The following is an example of how to apply a security scheme to a resource.
+keyword as applicable.
 A resource-level security scheme will override an API-level security scheme.
-The ApiKeyAuth
+In the example given below, the ApiKeyAuth

-security scheme that has been defined has been referred to from the /pet/{petId}:
+security scheme that has already been defined is referred from the resource /pet/{petId}

-resource by using the security section.
-For more information, refer to the Swagger documentation on API Keys.
+GET operation.
+For more information, go to Swagger documentation on API Keys.

-The following code snippet is an example of how the API key can be applied to a specific resource.
+The following code snippet is an example of how the API key can be applied to a specific operation.

 "/pet/{petId}":